brian-naz/weather-app/README.md

 v1.0:

--Initial Release
+- Initial Release

 v1.01

--Moved from WeatherAPI to Weatherbit so the app works as intended again
+- Moved from WeatherAPI to Weatherbit so the app works as intended again

--Hourly forecast
+- Hourly forecast

--Added a toggle for Units
+- Added a toggle for Units

 v1.02